furkanYanteri1/my-mern-blog/client/README.md

 - Fetch the repo or the code only, open the folder in a terminal
 - npm i
 - run `npm run dev`
+- make sure that you are using node v18 or highers